 Griffin Hospital received its accreditation as an MBSAQIP Accredited Comprehensive Center this year.

 To receive the MBSAQIP Accredited Comprehensive Center certification the most rigorous standards in the industry must be met.
-In addition, the facility in which the surgeries are performed must have a proven track record of patient safety and consistently deliver quality of care including a long-term commitment to patient care.
+In addition, the facility in which the surgeries are performed must have a proven track record of patient safety and consistently deliver quality care, including a long-term commitment to patient care.
 MBSAQIP Accredited Comprehensive Centers must offer both physical equipment and services for all of the needs of the bariatric patient.
 There is special training in how to deal with patients and how to show them the compassion that they need to undergo and recuperate from their surgery.
 These centers must maintain a designated level of quality and quality initiatives.
 They must follow the data on each and every patient that is submitted to a national database which tabulates the data for outstanding follow up.

-MBSAQIP Accredited Comprehensive Centers were formerly certified by the Surgical Review Corporation as the benchmark for bariatric surgery excellence and supported by the American Society of Metabolic and Bariatric Surgery and then known as Centers pf Excellence.
+MBSAQIP Accredited Comprehensive Centers were formerly certified by the Surgical Review Corporation as the benchmark for bariatric surgery excellence and supported by the American Society of Metabolic and Bariatric Surgery and then known as Centers of Excellence.
 The affiliation with the Surgical Review Corporation and the American Society of Metabolic and Bariatric Surgery began a program in cooperation with the most prestigious American College of Surgeons.
 That combined program has become the gold standard for Surgical Excellence in Bariatric Surgery.

 Now The American College of Surgeons (ACS) and the American Society for Metabolic and Bariatric Surgery (ASMBS) combined their respective bariatric surgery accreditation programs into a single unified program to achieve one national accreditation standard for bariatric surgery centers, the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).